TianTian20021211/DLinFinance/project2/README.md

 ## Files

-- `getData.py` is the data processing file.
+- Files that start with “getData” are the data processing files.
-- `runModel.py` is the model training and testing file.
+- Files that start with “runModel” are the model training and testing files.